It’s one of the biggest and most popular lakes in North America, and in this post, you’ll discover the ultimate list of facts about Lake Erie.

 15. Part of the lake is heaven for bird watchers

-Apart from diving, there are numerous public parks around the lake that are popular among people who love hiking and biking.
+Apart from diving, numerous public parks around the lake are popular among people who love hiking and biking.
 Do you love beautiful birds?
 Then there’s an amazing park named the “Long Point Provincial Park.”

 This park is located on sandy land that runs into the lake.
 It’s a popular stopover for birds migrating as well as turtles and the perfect location to enjoy nature.